housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 ---
 layout: post
-title:  "Building Hacker News with Angular 2 CLI, Webpack and RxJS Observables"
+title:  "Building a fast and responsive Hacker News client with Angular 2"
 date:   2016-08-05 9:30:00 -0400
 categories: angular2 rxjs webpack
 description: If you have ever built an Angular 2 application before, you'll know that setting up and bootstrapping an application can take a significant amount of time.
 Thankfully, the Angular team has rolled out Angular CLI, a command line interface that makes creating and scaffolding an application significantly easier...